jojoey-spec/gyrate-simulation/README.md

 ## How to Run

-Click here to experience the game or download the HTML file and open it with any browser.
+Click [here](https://jojoey-spec.github.io/gyrate-simulation/) to experience the game or download the HTML file and open it with any browser.

-Link

 ---